vratidc/vratidc.github.io/_projects/WITP.md

 ## Introduction

-This project explores how digital games can invoke reflection about real-life behaviour, specifically mindfulness while walking.
-The aim is not behaviour change, but awareness.
-Reflection is treated as the first step in behaviour change, relying on awareness and memorability.
+This 2.5D digital game explores how digital play can invoke reflection on real-life mindfulness while walking.
+Rather than aiming for immediate behaviour change, the project focuses on awareness and memorability.
 The project focuses on walking as a mundane, everyday activity where lack of mindfulness is common due to distractions such as mobile phones, music, and overthinking.

+The core mechanic mirrors real-life inattentiveness by preventing simultaneous movement and observation; players must stop moving to fully see their surroundings.
+Through this mechanic, the project **investigates how repetition, limited agency, and altered interaction norms can break the “magic circle”** of games and cause reflection outside the game.

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/WITP/FCVpfH.png" alt="Walking in the present">
 </figure>

-## Overview

-The outcome is a **2.5D digital game** that portrays a day in the life of a student.
-The core mechanic deliberately prevents simultaneous movement and observation.
-Players must stop moving in order to fully see and notice their surroundings, mirroring real-life inattentiveness during walking.

-Through this mechanic, the project **investigates how repetition, limited agency, and altered interaction norms can break the “magic circle”** of games and cause reflection outside the game.

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/WITP/mechanics.png" alt="Walking in the present">